-Minnesota would like to buy its first Performance Based Brake Tester.
+Minnesota would like to buy another Performance Based Brake Tester.
 Minnesota has identified this as an area of enforcement that we wish to supplement.
 Minnesota would be able to transport a mobile PBBT to various events throughtout the year and stage it useful areas between emphasis and saturation events.
 Since the PBBT would only be used for MCSAP eligible work, the % set for the line item is 100.

-Minnesota has also identified a need for ramps used in the inspection of passenger carriers.
-The Minnesota lead agency does not currently own any ramps of this type.
-Minnesota would like to purchase 5 sets of ramps for this purpose.
+Minnesota has also identified a need for additional ramps for our PBBT trailer.
+The additional ramps would assist by decreasing the entrance and departure angles of CMVs with lesser ground clearance.
 Since the ramps would only be used for MCSAP eligible work, the % set for the line item is 100%.